es-socrates/getty.sh/docs/en/blog/update.1.0.5.md

 1. **Advanced CI configuration**: Added `node.yml` with a build matrix, npm cache management, build and test steps, concurrency control, and path-specific ignores.
 2. **Security audit**: Performed an npm audit (production, tolerant mode) and managed public artifacts in `workflow_dispatch`.

 These combined improvements result in a more robust, secure, and efficient application.
-We hope you enjoy these enhancements in your Getty experience.
+We hope you enjoy these enhancements in your getty experience.

 ### **λ**